aomdahl/gleanr/README.md

 Our approach was inspired by work from Yuan He [here](https://github.com/heyuan7676/ts_eQTLs).

 ## Running GLEANR
 Development of tutorials/vignettes for `gleanr` are ongoing.
-For a basic interactive use case in `R`, see the vignette associated with this package.
+For a basic interactive use case in `R`, see the [vignette associated with this package](https://github.com/aomdahl/gleanr/blob/main/vignettes/gleanr-basic.Rmd).
 If you'd like to run `gleanr` directly from the command line (our recommended use), use the script `src/gleaner_run.R` available in the [gleanr_workflow repository](https://github.com/aomdahl/gleanr_workflow) after installing this package to run analysis directly on input matrices of summary statistics.
+### GLEANR inputs:
+To run GLEANR, a user must provide:
+  - a matrix $\Beta$ of $N$ SNPs by $M$ studies of GWAS effect sizes (e.g. $\beta$'s) (required)
+  - an $N\timesM$ matrix of GWAS standard error estimates, with the same order as $\Beta$ (required)
+  - an $M\timesM$ matrix of estimated correlation due to sample sharing ($C$); this may be estimated using LDSC and should have  (optional)
+  - an $N\timesM$ matrix  of esitmation error correlation due to sample sharing; this will be used to regularize $C$ (optional)
+  - a list of trait names corresponding to $M$ (required)

 ## Development versions of gleanr (preceeding Nov 2024)
 To review development versions of gleanr prior to the reorgnization of this github in Nov.
-2024, please see the `gleanr_source_backup` directory in the [gleanr_workflow repositor](https://github.com/aomdahl/gleanr_workflow/tree/main/gleanr_source_backup).
+2024, please see the `gleanr_source_backup` directory in the [gleanr_workflow repository](https://github.com/aomdahl/gleanr_workflow/tree/main/gleanr_source_backup).